dhutapratama/docs/broadcasting.md

 }
 ```

 If you plan to explicitly return a channel instance from your model's `broadcastOn` method, you may pass an Eloquent model instance to the channel's constructor.
-When doing so, Laravel will use the model channel conventions discussed above to convert the Eloquent model into a channel name string:
+When doing so, Lets will use the model channel conventions discussed above to convert the Eloquent model into a channel name string:

 ```php
 return [new Channel($this->user)];